Smart Calculators

 Dataset 1.1.0 ✦ Verified against Satisfactory Wiki on 1.1.0.0

 Satisfactory production calculator.
-Buildings, power, alternates and grid load for any recipe.
+Buildings, power, raw resources and overclock for any recipe.

-A Satisfactory production calculator tells you how many buildings, MW of power and items-per-minute of raw resources you need to hit a target rate.
-Covers the full 1.0 + 1.1 recipe set with all 106 alternate recipes, Power Shard overclocking up to 250%, Somersloop production amplification and a separate peak-power readout for Particle Accelerators, Quantum Encoders and Converters.
+A Satisfactory production calculator walks the full recipe tree and returns the exact buildings, power in MW and raw resources needed to hit any target rate.
+It covers the whole 1.0 and 1.1 recipe set with Power Shard overclocking, Somersloop amplification and a separate peak-power readout for Particle Accelerators, Quantum Encoders and Converters.

 What is a Satisfactory production calculator?